izumicmori/InstantRecombination/Main Text.md

 - PCR condition and <i>Dpn</i>I digestion<br>
 The reaction mixture (10 µL) consisted of 0.2 µL of 1 unit µL<sup>–1</sup> KOD FX<sup>a</sup> (Toyobo Co.
 Ltd., Osaka), 5 µL of 2x PCR buffer for KOD FX, 2 µL of 2 mM dNTPs, 20 ng of donor plasmid, 30 ng of recipient plasmid, 0.15 µL of 10 µM of each primers I, II, III and IV.
 The reaction mixture was fill up with distilled water.

     PCR was performed 19 cycles of 98°C for 10 s, 55°C for 5s and 68°C for 5 min<sup>b</sup>, following a heating at 94°C for 2 min.
-After the PCR reaction, the methylated recipient plasmids were digested by adding 0.2 µL of <i>Dpn</i>I at 37°C for 1 hours (Fig. 1).
+After the PCR reaction, the methylated recipient plasmids were digested by adding 0.2 µL of <i>Dpn</i>I at 37°C for 1 hours (<A href="https://github.com/izumicmori/InstantRecombination/blob/main/Figures/Shibasaka_et_al_Figure1.pdf">Fig. 1</a>).

 - Cloning of the target plasmid and nucleotide sequencing<br> The target plasmid without filling nicks in the DNA strand were introduced into <i>E. coli</i> DH5α cell by a conventional heat shock transformation (Inoue et al., 1990).
 Cloned plasmid in a single colony was purified by the plasmid miniprep kit and subjected to nucleotide sequence by Sanger method.

 ### Results
-Nucleotide sequencing by Sanger method showed that 4 plasmids out of 4 picked <i>E. coli</i> colonies carried correctly recombined plasmid sequence (Fig. 2).
+Nucleotide sequencing by Sanger method showed that 4 plasmids out of 4 picked <i>E. coli</i> colonies carried correctly recombined plasmid sequence (<A href="https://github.com/izumicmori/InstantRecombination/blob/main/Figures/Shibasaka_et_al_Figure2.pdf">Fig. 2</a>).

 ### Discussion
 - Recipient DNA<br>